 Develop yourself and your abilities, learn all you can and position yourself to earn all that you can in your lifetime.

-After the 7 cures, George Carlson also tells the tale of the five laws of gold, which focuses on savings, returns, caution in investing, seeking professional investment advice and patience.
+After the 7 cures, George Carlson also tells the tale of the five laws of gold.

 The rest of the book is interspersed with several tales, explaining the basic principles of managing your finances.

-The message in The Richest Man in Babylon has been echoed over the years and proves that the basic rules of managing money have been in place for centuries and doesn’t really change.
+The message in The Richest Man in Babylon has been echoed over the years and proves that the basic rules of managing money have been in place for centuries and don’t really change.

 If you’re in the early stages of learning how to manage your finances, this is a good one for you.